Vellikizhamai 13am Thethi: Production

 Rathan Mouli plays the male lead in the film.
 Telugu actress Shravya, who was a part of Love You Bangaram, was signed to play the lead actress.
 The film marks her Tamil debut and she portrays a ghost in the film.
 Suza Kumar, who starred alongside Rathan Mouli in, was cast to play the second actress and appears post-interval.
 Raandilya, who played a role in Vanmam, portrayed a ghost in the film.
-In September 2015, the film reached the post-production phase.

 Reception

 Malini Mannath of The New Indian Express wrote that "An average entertainer, the film could have done with better content and definitely with more style".
-On the contrary, a critic from Maalaimalar praised the director's effort and the performances of the lead cast, the background music, and the cinematography.
+On the contrary, a critic from Maalai Malar praised the director's effort and the performances of the lead cast, the background music, and the cinematography.